chapel-lang/chapel/doc/rst/technotes/dsi.rst

 * ``otherDom:domain`` - the indices to be transferred to/from ``otherClass``

-These arguments have the following guarantees:
+Callers of these methods must satisfy the following guarantees for these
+arguments:

 * ``this.rank == myDom.rank``